 - Enforce a single, consistent approach across all NHS trusts in England and Wales

-April 2021: Press Release – NGO CSW must reinstate wrongly removed WHRC exhibit hall and booth
+April 2021: Press Release – NGO CSW must reinstate wrongly removed WDI exhibit hall and booth

 For more information contact WHRC press officer at [email protected]

-January 2021 - read the WHRC submission to the Women and Equalities Select Committee on the reform of the Gender Recognition Act here.
+January 2021 - read the WDI submission to the Women and Equalities Select Committee on the reform of the Gender Recognition Act here.

 In the UK there is no "gender identity" law.

-WHRC statement: The Women’s Human Rights Campaign welcomes the news, reported in the Sunday Times on 14 June 2020, that the UK government has shelved plans to reform the Gender Recognition Act to allow self-identification of sex.
+WDI statement: Women's Declaration International welcomes the news, reported in the Sunday Times on 14 June 2020, that the UK government has shelved plans to reform the Gender Recognition Act to allow self-identification of sex.
 We ask that it continue to listen to grass-roots women’s organisations as it reaffirms its commitment to single sex spaces as set out in the 2010 Equality Act and investigates the role of heavily funded lobbying organisations such as Stonewall in contributing to the unauthorised replacement of the protected characteristic of sex with “gender identity” throughout public life.

 14 June 2020 - UK government to scrap proposed changes to the GRA which would allow self-ID.
 Plans are also likely to include national guidelines on provision of women-only spaces and safeguards put in place to bolster the 2010 Equality Act on single-se provision.
 The government also seeks to prevent children under 18 from accessing any treatment that would permanently alter their bodies.
 Article in The Sunday Times here.